Self-Management for Chronic Illnesses

 Millions of people with chronic diseases (or illnesses) struggle to manage their symptoms day to day.
 Approximately 1.6 million British Columbians are experiencing at least one or more chronic disease (Health Services Planning Division, Ministry of Health Services).⁴ That's 1 in 3 individuals living in BC!

-Chronic diseases place a significant burden on individuals and their families, as well as health care systems.
+A s a counsellor in Vancouver, I've noticed how chronic diseases place a significant burden on individuals and their families, as well as health care systems.

 Self-management and self-management groups have demonstrated time and again to help older adults better manage their chronic diseases, improve their quality of life, and lower health care costs.²